 @SFBART social media (Facebook, Twitter, and forums) sentiment according to Meltwater media intelligence platform, Jan.
 1-Dec.
 31, 2016.

-Creating a groundswell of positive kudos on social media can feel impossible in today’s climate.
+Creating a groundswell of positive kudos on social media can feel impossible for marketing and PR pros in today’s climate.
 It might feel like all you can do is try to keep the crises at bay.
 But, the Bay Area Rapid Transit (BART) system found unexpected acceptance by doing away with auto-responses on Twitter, and instead opted for a frank conversational tone.
 It happened on March 16, 2016, during the evening commute, in response to a complaint about massive delays.
 An electrical issue took out a portion of track and required the system to borrow buses.
 In the moment, the cause behind the delays had not been shared.
 Christopher Chappel (@shakatron, now private) may have thought he was yelling into the void with this tweet:

 But instead, he received a very thoughtful, very human response.
 Riders and social media reacted with excitement .
 Suddenly it became a BART system AMA (Ask Me Anything) as questions, thoughtful answers, and opinions were lobbied back and forth.